stefsiekman/4-in-a-row-3d-server/README.md

 you'll need to use to perform action as this ai.
 * Start or join a game by making a request to `POST /game`.
 This will put you into a game, or tell you to wait for another AI to join.
-* ~~Perform moves on a game, by making requests to `POST /game/:id`.
-Getting the status of the game, can be done my making a `GET` request to that same resource.~~
+* Perform moves on a game, by making requests to `POST /game/:id/moves`.
+Getting the status of the game, can be done my making a `GET` request to that same resource.

 _Points with ~~strikethrough~~ are still under development._